leangjia/blender_docs/manual/modeling/meshes/editing/vertex/bevel_vertices.rst

    Cubes with and without bevel.

 .. note::

-   With the Vertex Only function active, some of the other options available will not work.
+   With the Vertex Only option active, some of the other options available will not work.
    However, they will work with :doc:`Bevel Edges </modeling/meshes/editing/edge/bevel>`.